Beasley015/Beasley2021BayesianPriors/README.txt

 "PriorAugRealData.R" contains code for applying prior aggregation to empirical data of small mammal communities in Vermont, USA, collected in summer 2019.

+"EcoInfPrior_AppendS2_23Jun2021.Rmd" is the raw file (with code) for the educational tutorial in Appendix S2.